TheKevJames/experiments/observability/README.rst

 `reporting cluster spec <./reportcluster.yaml>`_, which will handle all the aggregation, reporting, and operations side of things.

+If you're the type to appreciate a visual reference, you may also want to take a look at the `architecture diagram <./architecture.png>`_.

 To get an understanding of the useability, you can run ``make``.
 You'll need to have docker running and your ``kubectl`` configured to point to a valid cluster.
 I've not attempted to avoid causing issues with existing clusters;